shivangi557/shivangi557/README.md

 ### Hi there <a href=""><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>

 ![Untitled design (1)](https://user-images.githubusercontent.com/61706649/137081736-07a927ca-b6b5-4677-945a-c2fe711627d0.jpg)
-I'm an undergrad computer science student who is passionate about making contributing to open-source, creating technology to elevate people, and helping community.This is the place where I learn :rofl:
+I'm a working professional who is passionate about making contributing to open-source, creating technology to elevate people, and helping community.This is the place where I learn :rofl:

 - 👋 Hi, I’m shivangi
 - 👀 I’m interested in machine learning